sidiousvic/sidious.pizza/about.md

 <a name="thanks-for-visiting"></a>

-## THANKS FOR VISITING!
+## THAT'S ALL, FOLKS!

-_どうもどうも！_ If you want to get in touch, send me a mail at _vic‎@‎sidious.pizza_.
+_Thanks for visiting._ If you want to get in touch, send me a mail at _vic‎@‎sidious.pizza_.
 Welcome again and I hope you have a great time in this website.